tombuurke/getComGRF/README.md

 **Inputs**

-GRF    - Ground reaction force (m) from single forceplate.
+GRF    - Ground reaction force (N) from single forceplate.
            NB: In case of multiple forceplates e.g. split-belt treadmill, combine the 2 GRFs to a single GRF, for more info see Kwon3D: http://www.kwon3d.com/theory/grf/multi.html